haukia1985/canopyanalysis/README.md

 - Canopy percentage calculation
 - Batch processing capabilities
 - Interactive GUI with image preview and result visualization
+- MAP view of the project if images have location data

 ## Project Structure